 To help convince your client you’ll do a professional job and be great to deal with – see No. 13 in our checklist for writing successful translation quotes.

-– The 5 step translation process the professionals use, and what happens when you miss one out
+The translation process the professionals use, and what happens when you miss a step out